-Proposals for residential development within the defined Development Limits should:
+Proposals for residential development should:

-- Respect existing settlement size, along with key elements of the village, including its local distinctiveness, character and form. - Include, appropriate to development size, additional road safety measures on the A19/Skipwith Road junction and/or traffic calming measures through Escrick itself. - Should be well sited in terms of connection to the highway network to maximise safety and minimise through traffic in the village on the A19 and Skipwith Road. - Promote and facilitate safe and convenient pedestrian and cycle access and movement in the village, including to public transport connections and connections with the wider network of footpaths, cycle tracks and bridleways locally. - Integrate well with the landscape, designed to a density appropriate to its rural setting, including in relation to neighbouring developments.
+- Be proportionate to the scale of the village in accordance with the expected growth levels of a Tier 2 Village as set out by SDC - Respect existing settlement size, along with key elements of the rural character and nature of the village - Include, appropriate to development size, additional road safety measures on the A19/Skipwith Road junction and/or traffic calming measures through Escrick itself - Maximise the safety of pedestrians and cyclists and minimise through traffic in the village on the A19 and Skipwith Road - Promote and facilitate safe and convenient pedestrian and cycle access and movement in the village, including to public transport connections and connections with the wider network of footpaths, cycle tracks and bridleways locally - Integrate well with the landscape, designed to a density appropriate to its rural setting, including in relation to neighbouring developments.
 All mature garden planting should be retained where possible as part of any plan for development of land.
+Existing tree preservation orders should be obeyed at all times.
+Where trees are replaced this should be at a ratio of 3:1 as sited by policy NE1 Green Infrastructure.

-- 3.6.1 This policy seeks to ensure that proposals for any new residential development is well sited both in terms of it's connectivity to, and impact on, the highway network and to the pedestrian and cycle infrastructure locally. - 3.6.2 Proposals are encouraged to be well integrated with the landscape, and be appropriate in terms of scale and density with the rural environment.
+This policy seeks to ensure that proposals for any new residential development is well sited both in terms of it's connectivity to, and impact on, the highway network and to the pedestrian and cycle infrastructure locally.

+Proposals are encouraged to be well integrated with the landscape, and be appropriate in terms of scale and density with the rural environment.
 Mature trees and hedges make up much of the character of the village as well as providing habitats for local wildlife.